Wine with Pizza & Pasta: The Italian Food & Wine Pairing Guide 2025

 Best Wine with Pizza: Classic Pairings from ‘O Ver’s Menu

-Margherita Pizza & Chianti
+Margherita Pizza & Chianti (tomato sauce, fresh mozzarella, basil)

 Fresh tomato, mozzarella, and basil pair perfectly with Chianti.
 Its bright acidity cuts through the cheese while cherry and herbal notes echo the pizza’s freshness.

-San Daniele Pizza & Nebbiolo
+San Daniele Pizza & Nebbiolo (prosciutto San Daniele, mozzarella, rocket)

 Cured ham and stracciatella cheese meet the firm tannins and rose-scented complexity of Nebbiolo.
 The wine adds depth and structure to the rich toppings.

-Funghi Pizza & Pinot Grigio
+Funghi Pizza & Pinot Grigio (wild mushrooms, mozzarella, herbs)

 Earthy mushrooms work beautifully with Pinot Grigio’s crisp, floral character.
 This pairing brightens the flavours without overpowering them.